openedx/edx-platform/openedx/core/djangoapps/oauth_dispatch/docs/decisions/0005-restricted-application-for-SSO.rst

 so they cannot make unauthorized calls to our API endpoints.

 .. note::
-    Although we still use the new model for "Restricted Applications", the decision to use **expired** access tokens has been superseded.
+    Although we still use the new model for "Restricted Applications", the decision to use **expired** access tokens has been superseded by ADR `Enforce Scopes in LMS APIs`_.
+That ADR specifies a different method to restrict "Restricted Applications" from accessing API endpoints that have not implemented Scopes.

 Consequences
 ------------